zWorldDz/WherMoneyGo/README.md

 # WherMoneyGo
-A JAVA project that used for personal monthly record
+A JAVA project that used for personal monthly saving record